The draw takes place every Thursday night at 20.30 AEST (21.30 AEDT).

 Lottery winnings in Australia are tax-free, but you may be liable to withholdings in your own country if you are playing from overseas.
 You are advised to check with a local tax specialist to find out about your potential liabilities.

-The biggest jackpot ever won was worth $150 million on Thursday 19 September 2019, split between three lucky ticket holders.
-Two of the winning entries were purchased in Queensland, while the third was bought in New South Wales.
+The biggest jackpot ever won was worth $200 million on Thursday 1 October 2024, split between two lucky ticket holders.
+The winning entries were purchased in New South Wales and Queensland.
 Find out more on the Winners page.

 The draw is broadcast on TV Channel 7 at approximately 20.30 AEST.